Misdemeanor Diversion can Dismiss Your Case

 Failing Misdemeanor Diversion

-If the defendant does not comply with the terms and conditions of diversion, the Court will hold a hearing to determine whether to resume criminal proceedings.
-If the Court finds that the defendant has not complied with the terms and conditions, the criminal case against the defendant will resume.
+If the defendant does not comply with the terms and conditions of diversion, the judge will hold a hearing to determine whether to resume criminal proceedings.
+If the judge finds that the defendant has not complied with the terms and conditions, the criminal case against the defendant resumes.

 Terms of Diversion

-Terms and conditions of diversion are usually crafted to address the defendants charges.
-For example, if the defendant is charged with drunk in public, AA meetings and an alcohol course may be ordered.
-For a petty theft charge, the defendant could be ordered to pay restitution for their damages and attend a theft awareness course.
+Terms and conditions of diversion are meant to address the criminal allegations.
+For example, if the charge is drunk in public, the judge could order the defendant to attend AA meetings or an alcohol course.
+For a petty theft charge, the judge could order the defendant to pay restitution for their damages and attend a theft awareness course.